PSYCHOL 2005 - Foundations Health & Lifespan Development

 - Assessment must maintain academic standards.

 Assessment Related RequirementsPlease note that the major practical report will require you to interpret the outputs of data analyses that have been conducted.
-Students who have not completed PSYCHOL 2004 Doing Research in Psychology will need to take steps to ensure they have competency in this area.
-Special workshops will also be offered before the practical to assist in data analysis requirements.
+Students who have not completed PSYCHOL 2004 Doing Research in Psychology will need to take steps to ensure they have competency in this area and adhoc workshops or drop-in sessions will be offered to support students in doing so.